-^{} All results presented in this table for the CGRP inhibitors are based on placeholder costs and, to ensure the confidentiality of the data used to generate the results, are rounded to the nearest hundred for cost per QALY gained and to the nearest ten for cost per migraine-free day gained
+^{}To ensure the confidentiality of the data used to generate the results, are rounded to the nearest \$10,000 for cost per QALY gained and to the nearest \$10 for cost per migraine-free day gained

 Longer Time Horizons

 Scenarios employing different time horizons to the base case models are shown in Table 4.19.
 Only small differences were found in the incremental cost effectiveness ratios across different time horizons.